-Superior Group (Superior Talent Resources, Inc.; Superior Workforce Solutions, Inc.; Superior Shared Services, Inc.; Superior Design Co., Inc.; Superior IT Innovations, Inc.; and Superior Workforce Solutions, Corp.) administers its personnel policies and conducts its employment practices in a manner that treats each employee and applicant for employment on the basis of merit and experience, without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, or veteran status.
+Aleron (Superior Talent Resources, Inc. dba Superior Group; Broadleaf Results, Inc.; Aleron Shared Services, Inc.; Superior Design Co., Inc.; Superior IT Innovations, Inc.; and Superior Workforce Solutions, Corp.) administers its personnel policies and conducts its employment practices in a manner that treats each employee and applicant for employment on the basis of merit and experience, without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, veteran status, perceived intelligence, or perceived physical limitations.

-In the application of our Equal Opportunity Policy, managers are responsible to ensure that:
+In the application of our Equal Employment Opportunity Policy, managers are responsible for ensuring that:

-- Recruitment and placement for every level and job classification are conducted without regard to an individual’s race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability or veteran status.
+- Recruitment and placement for every level and job classification are conducted without regard to an individual’s race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, veteran status, perceived intelligence, or perceived physical limitations.

-- Decisions on promotions and transfers are in keeping with equal opportunity principles and are based on qualifications as they relate to the requirements of the job for which the person is being considered.
+- Decisions on promotions and transfers are made in accordance with equal opportunity principles and are based on qualifications as they relate to the requirements of the job for which the person is being considered.

 - Personnel policies, practices and actions are applied fairly to all employees.

-- Affirmative Action Plans will be implemented within our organizational units.
+- Affirmative Action Plans are implemented within the company’s organizational units.

 - Non-segregated facilities are maintained, and appropriate physical facilities are provided for both male and female employees.

-- Employees will be provided information concerning the company’s Equal Opportunity Policy, Affirmative Action Program and Fair Treatment Process.
+- Employees are provided information concerning the company’s Equal Employment Opportunity Policy, Affirmative Action Program and Fair Treatment Process.

-- The Equal Opportunity Policy of the company will be monitored by conducting annual, regular reviews to determine performance to the Affirmative Action Plan.
+- The Equal Employment Opportunity Policy of the company is monitored by conducting annual, regular reviews to determine performance to the Affirmative Action Plan.

 In addition, managers and non-management employees are held accountable for any conduct toward their subordinates or co-workers that may be defined as sexual harassment, including sexual advances, requests for sexual favors, or physical or verbal conduct of a harassing nature which is intimidating or demeaning.
 Any such proven misconduct may be cause for immediate termination from employment.